 Explore Faith and Spirituality

 Facilitated by the University Chaplain and student leaders, ReligiosiTEA is a Thursday 4:00pm gathering (complete with caffeine and cookies) that encourages lively, honest conversation about a variety of topics…in a multireligious context.
 On any given afternoon, 15-20 students representing a variety of Christian, Jewish, Muslim, Hindu, and non-religious perspectives share their faith (or non-faith) convictions and questions.
-Themes—determined by students themselves during the 2013-2014 academic year—have included: religion and violence, practices of prayer, the role of women, the LGBT community, the place of animals in religious traditions, understandings of love and compassion…and more.
+Themes—determined by students themselves during the 2014-2015 academic year—have included: religion and violence, practices of prayer, the role of women, the LGBT community, free speech and censorship, understandings of love and compassion…and more.
 Join the IWU Interfaith Facebook group for weekly themes and updates.

 Each Wednesday, the Multifaith Ambassador Team meets to discuss current texts on interfaith cooperation and religious diversity and to plan interfaith discussions (like ReligiosiTEA) and interfaith events (like service days and cultural events like "Light the Night") for campus.
 For more information about this student leadership and stipended program, please email University Chaplain Elyse Nelson Winger at email@example.com.